-Learn to read kindergarten is designed to introduce the basic building blocks of reading and give children the skills to read for themselves,
+Hooked on Phonics Kindergarten learn to read is designed to introduce the basic building blocks of reading and give children the skills to read for themselves.
+The goal with Hooked on Phonics Kindergarten is to make a difference in the lives of children by making learning fun and easy.

 Kindergarten program: 5-6 years